pakrym/pipelines/pipelines.md

 }
 ```

-The pipelines version of our line reader has the same 2 loops:
+The pipelines version of our line reader has 2 loops:
 - One loop reads from the `Socket` and writes into the `PipeWriter`.
 - The other loop reads from the `PipeReader` and parses incoming lines.